 <div class="col-sm-6"> <div class="testimonial testimonial-1"> <div class="quote"> These tutorials are <strong>excellent</strong>.
 I've learned so much.
 I can't wait to try more! </div> <div class="author with-image"> <img src="assets/img/avatars/avatar01.jpg" alt="testimonial author avatar"> <span class="name text-uppercase">Mark Johnson</span> <span class="caption text-muted">Envato Tuts+ user</span> </div> </div> </div>

 Do you have photos of your work that you'd like to share?
-You can have them ready in this step.
+You can have them ready for your simple website HTML code in this step.

 Before we get started, it's important to note that getting the exact dimensions of your photos is important for this section.
 Each photo must be exactly 640x563.
 Use Adobe Photoshop to resize your images.
-If you don't have the program, you can use a free website like Pixlr.
+If you don't have the program, you can use a free website like Pixlr or Photopea.

 <img src="assets/img/works/gr-winter.jpg" alt="grand rapids in winter">